Qualified doctors Certified medications Online consultation with aftercare

 What can you do?

 Brain zaps are a side effect and, in most cases, will go away within a few days or weeks.
-Getting adequate sleep, reducing stress and relaxing your mind are your best options for managing brain zaps.
-Here are some other things you can do to reduce (or prevent) them.
+Here are some things you can do to reduce (or prevent) them.

-• Gradually taper off your dosage of medication.
+• Taper off your medication.
 In most cases, brain zaps are a side effect a person may experience as they change their dosage or stop taking a medication, in particular antidepressants.
 Therefore, it's best to taper off your medication gradually rather than stopping abruptly.
 Do not stop taking your medication without consulting your GP first.

 • Eat foods that contain amino acids (L-tryptophan).
 Serotonin is made from the essential amino acid tryptophan, which is found in a wide variety of protein-containing foods, including salmon, eggs, poultry and dairy products.
 Although not supported by scientific evidence, tryptophan is commonly used for sleep problems, hormonal issues and low mood.